datagrok/modular-git-hooks/README.md

 # modular-git-hooks

 Sometimes, you want to perform several different actions in one git hook.
-For example, you might find several git hooks online that you would like to combine for use with your repositories.
+For example, you might find several git pre-commit hooks online, all of which you would like to enable in your git repository.

+One fragile way to accomplish this is to copy-and-paste all of the code from the various hooks into the single hook script that git requires.
+A slightly less-horrible but still-unpleasant mechanism is to create a git hook which explicitly invokes each of your other scripts.

-This repository demonstrates a technique that gives you a separate directory for each git hook, allowing you to keep each action in a separate script.
-Toss as many scripts as you like in the appropriate directory and they will all be executed, without editing configuration files or launcher-scripts.
+This repository demonstrates a technique that gives you a separate directory for each type of git hook, allowing you to keep each hook action in its own modular script.
+Toss as many scripts as you like into the appropriate directory and they will all be executed, without editing configuration files or launcher-scripts.

 <table><tr><th>Before</th><th>After</th></tr><tr><td><pre>
 .git/